-Notice is hereby given that the 2021 Annual Meeting of Shareholders of Fidelity National Financial, Inc. will be held via live webcast on June 16, 2021 at 10:00 a.m., Eastern Time.
-The meeting can be accessed by visiting www.virtualshareholdermeeting.com/FNF2021 and using your 16-digit control number, where you will be able to listen to the meeting live and vote online.
+Notice is hereby given that the 2022 Annual Meeting of Shareholders of Fidelity National Financial, Inc. will be held via live webcast on June 15, 2022 at 10:00 a.m., Eastern Time.
+The meeting can be accessed by visiting www.virtualshareholdermeeting.com/FNF2022 and using your 16-digit control number, where you will be able to listen to the meeting live and vote online.
 We encourage you to allow ample time for online check-in, which will open at 9:45 a.m.
 Eastern Time.
-Please note that there will not be a physical location for the 2021 Annual Meeting and that you will only be able to attend the meeting by means of remote communication.
+Please note that there will not be a physical location for the 2022 Annual Meeting and that you will only be able to attend the meeting by means of remote communication.
 We designed the format of our virtual annual meeting to ensure that our shareholders who attend the virtual annual meeting will have the same rights and opportunities to participate as they would at an in-person meeting, including the ability to submit questions.
-We have chosen to hold a virtual rather than an in-person meeting due to the continuing public health impact of COVID-19.

 The meeting is being held in order to:

-- Elect four Class I directors to serve until the 2024 Annual Meeting of Shareholders or until their successors are duly elected and qualified or their earlier death, resignation or removal; - Approve a non-binding advisory resolution on the compensation paid to our named executive officers; and - 3.
-Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the 2021 fiscal year.
+- Elect three Class II directors to serve until the 2025 Annual Meeting of Shareholders or until their successors are duly elected and qualified or their earlier death, resignation or removal; - Approve a non-binding advisory resolution on the compensation paid to our named executive officers; - Approve the Amended and Restated Fidelity National Financial, Inc. 2013 Employee Stock Purchase Plan; and - Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the 2022 fiscal year.